This content mentions anxiety, depression and trauma, which some people may find triggering.

 We will find out just how many of us are living with high levels of stress and what the triggers are.
 If we are anything like our friends in the USA, the findings could be troubling - Many Americans Stressed about Future of Our Nation, New APA Stress in America™ Survey Reveals.

 Our message?
 We can't afford to under-estimate stress or avoid making the changes needed for a less toxic approach to living.
 In this blog, I want to explain why.

 What is stress?

 Stress is not a mental health problem itself.
 The stress response is a survival strategy to keep us safe.
 It was a vital adaption when looking to survive being eaten on the savannah.

 Humans won the evolutionary game of thrones because when we sensed threat or danger, our amygdala (the part of our brain controlling emotions like fear and anxiety) switched on like a light.
-When that happens, the brain shuts down any unnecessary functions and hormones like cortisol flood the blood with glucose, giving a power surge to the body’s muscles to respond in two ways; flight or fight.
+When that happens, the brain shuts down any unnecessary functions and hormones, like cortisol, and floods the blood with glucose, giving a power surge to the body’s muscles to respond in two ways: flight or fight.

 It leads to what the experts call the allostatic overload.
 Instead of out-witting the lion and then retreating to a nearby cave, repeated stressful events is like being chased all day by a lion on repeat.
 Sound like one of your days?
 It turns out that this is very bad for us.
 It makes us sick.